 Now, a Full Stack Developer is a software expert who’s equally proficient in frontend (client-side) development and backend (server-side) development.
 Full Stack Developers are familiar with each layer of tech stacks that go into the making of a software product.
 They know how each layer functions and, most importantly, can manipulate all the backend components.

-Full Stack Developers have a broad skillset and extensive knowledge base.
+Full Stack Developers have a broad skill set and extensive knowledge base.
 Thus, one needs years of experience in software development to earn the title of a Full Stack Developer.
 They are highly valued by large companies and small startups alike.
+Doing full stack web development courses significantly increases your chances of getting hired in your dream company as adding certifications from authorized institutions increases the weightage of your resume.

 What are the crucial Full Stack Developer skills?